Sony WF-1000XM4 vs Apple AirPods Pro – which are better?

 Sony WF-1000XM4 vs Apple AirPods Pro: noise-cancelling

-At the heart of the Sony WF-1000XM4 noise-cancelling is the Integrated Processor V1.
-The 6mm driver unit also helps – its large magnet volume means improved performance when it comes to producing and cancelling out in low frequencies.
+At the heart of the Sony WF-1000XM4's noise-cancelling is the Integrated Processor V1.
+The 6mm driver unit also helps – its large magnet-volume means improved performance when it comes to producing and cancelling out in low frequencies.

-The XM4's noise-cancelling is among the best at this price, which makes it among the best available from any true wireless earbuds around.
+The XM4's noise-cancelling is among the best at this price, which makes it among the best available from any true wireless earbuds.
 In fact, you'll struggle to find better noise-cancelling for the money.

 The AirPods Pro's noise-cancelling is mighty impressive, too.
 Each Pro has two microphones: one on the outside to detect incoming noise that can be cancelled by anti-noise, and one on the inside that detects any noise that makes it through the seal and also analyses how your music is responding to the individual geometry of your ear.